redfang909/pub-sub-pattern-js-demo/README.md

 #### Run test `npm run test` or `npm test`

-Push your implementation to you branch name.
+Push your implementation to your branch name.